MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-facebook.md

 ---
-title: "Publish to Facebook"
+title: "Connect your bot to Facebook"
-description: "Publish your bot on a Facebook page so Facebook users can interact with it."
+description: "Connect your bot to Facebook Messenger so Facebook users can interact with it."
 keywords: "Channel, publish, Facebook" ms.date: 10/31/2019
 ms.service: